Mission, Vision & Programs

 Brooke Doyle, Car Seat Recycling Program Manager

 Brooke is currently co-program managing the Car Seat Recycling for CoolMom, delivering educational and thought-provoking information to our members.
 Brooke began volunteering with CoolMom in 2008 as part of the North Seattle's CoolMom group and has been heavily involved in car seat recycling since 2009.
-Brooke's career has been dedicated to protecting the special interests of children through teaching, curriculum development, and working to ensure a healthy planet for their
+Brooke's career has been dedicated to protecting the special interests of children through teaching, curriculum development, and working to ensure a healthy planet for their future.

 CoolMom was founded in 2007 by two long-time friends, Kirsten Bergstrom and Kristy Royce.
 With atmospheric scientists in both of their families, they were well acquainted with the climate issue.
 As mothers, they saw an urgent need to unite mothers to address the climate crisis and to advocate for future generations.
 The organization traces it's beginnings to a party, when Royce invited friends to view the film, An Inconvenient Truth.
 The conversation that ensued among the mothers present led to the launch of CoolMom.